Beta Ophiuchi

 Beta Ophiuchi or β Ophiuchi, also named Cebalrai /,sEb@l'rei.iː/, is a star in the equatorial constellation of Ophiuchus.
 The apparent visual magnitude of this star is 2.7, which is readily visible to the naked eye even from urban skies.
 The distance to this star can be estimated using parallax measurements, yielding a value of 83.4 ly from the Sun.

 Nomenclature

 β Ophiuchi (Latinised to Beta Ophiuchi) is the star's Bayer designation.

 It bore the traditional names Cebalrai, Celbalrai, Cheleb and Kelb Alrai (or sometimes just Alrai), all derived from the Arabic كلب الراعي kalb al-rā‘ī "the shepherd's dog".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Cebalrai for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

+In Chinese astronomy, β Ophiuchi and γ Ophiuchi form the asterism Zongzheng (宗正), which was transliterated as Tsung Ching by R. H. Allen.